timotiusnc/remote-ui-scripting/README.md

 ### UI-Lib

-`UI-Lib` is also an ordinary Next.js app (can be substituted with other React meta frameworks).
+`UI-Lib` is an ordinary Next.js app as well (can be substituted with other React meta frameworks).
 However it is not meant to be deployed as a Next.js app.
-The Next.js app only serves as a test-bed (so we can leverage Hot Module Reloading feature from Next.js).
+The Next.js app only serves as a development framework (e.g. so we can leverage Hot Module Reloading feature from Next.js).

 The output of `UI-Lib` is the UI-components.
 One UI-component corresponds to one .js file.